YanDickson/selenium-python-exercises/README.md

 You will also need to install the latest version of the WebDriver executable for Chrome: [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).

 To verify the setup was successful, run the command `python3 -m pipenv run pytest tests/test_selenium.py`.

+## Test Execution
+To execute tests run the following commands:
+- `python3 -m pipenv run pytest` for all tests.
+- `python3 -m pipenv run pytest [path/to/test/file]` to run a single test.

+Alternatively, you can start the pipenv shell to run the tests using a shorter version of the above commands.
+To start the shell run the command `python3 -m pipenv shell`.
+- run `pytest` to execute all tests.
+- run `pytest [path/to/test/file]` to execute a single test.